Paris Hilton: Early life

 Growing up in Los Angeles, Hilton attended the Buckley School and St. Paul the Apostle School, finishing elementary school in 1995.
-Her freshman year of high school (1995–96) was spent at the Marywood-Palm Valley School in Rancho Mirage, California.
-In 1996, Hilton and her family left California for the East Coast.
-At 15, she attended Professional Children's School.
+Her first year of high school (1995–96) was spent at the Marywood-Palm Valley school in Rancho Mirage, California.
+In 1996, Hilton and her family left California for New York City, and she joined the Dwight School.
+At 15, she attended classes at Professional Children's School.
 She skated and played ice hockey while in high school.

 In New York City, Hilton had a rebellious youth, regularly skipping classes and sneaking out to parties.
-On this period, Kathy, who used to contact the New York Post to locate her daughter's whereabouts, remarked: "Let's put it this way —it got very out of control and I was scared for her.
+On this period, Kathy remarked: "Let's put it this way—it got very out of control and I was scared for her.
 And my husband was very scared for her.
 And, you know, those nightclubs go on all night."
-Her parents eventually sent her, then 16, to a series of boarding schools for emotionally troubled teens, including Provo Canyon School, where she says that she was mentally and physically abused by the staff.
-In her documentary This Is Paris, Hilton and other former students from Provo Canyon School recall the abuses they faced, including solitary confinement, forced medication, restraint, battery and strangulation.
-She attended Provo for 11 months and was released in 1999 when she turned 18.
+Her parents eventually sent her, then 16, to a series of boarding schools for emotionally troubled teens, including Provo Canyon School, where Hilton says that she was mentally, physically, and sexually abused by the staff.
+In her documentary This Is Paris, Hilton and other former students from Provo Canyon School recall the abuses they faced, including solitary confinement, forced medication, restraint, battery, and strangulation.
+She attended Provo for 11 months and was released in early 1999, around the time she turned 18.
 She then attended the Dwight School before dropping out a few months later.
 "She knew no one at [Dwight]", said her mother in an interview, while a classmate described her as "sort of more sophisticated.
 She was different from everybody else".
 She later earned a GED certification.